William Penn founded Pennsylvania in 1681

 It’s grown in many countries due to its favorable climate conditions.
 This fruit has a hard skin that covers white flesh with a variety of textures.

 Counties in the Commonwealth of Pennsylvania

-Pennsylvania was the first colony to have a government that allowed people to elect their representatives.
+Pennsylvania was the first colony that allowed people to elect their representatives.

 The religious freedom in Pennsylvania (complete religious freedom for everyone).
-Brought Quakers to the colony from England and Wales but also from Germany and the Netherlands.
+They brought Quakers to the colony from England and Wales.
+People also traveled from Germany and the Netherlands.

 Pennsylvania is the only state with two western mountain ranges.
 (The Ridge-and-Valley Appalachians and the Appalachian Mountains.)

 Philadelphia is the largest city in Pennsylvania.

 The original Pennsylvania Hotel is in Philadelphia.
 It is now a museum.

 The first mayor of Philadelphia was William Penn, founder of the city.

 Philadelphia is the second-largest city in the U.S.